 “Help me brush my teeth in the morning” is not a great example of a Job to Be Done statement.

 “Help me brush my teeth in the morning” is joined at the hip to an existing solution (a toothbrush) and there’s only so far you’ll be able to expand your thinking within that bubble.

 A way to describe the Job to Be Done when a person is brushing their teeth that could lead to more innovative product design is:

 “Keep my teeth healthy.”

-Again, this is not to say that the last profitable toothbrush company has been created.
-That is not what Jobs Theory says.
+Now, this is not to say that the last profitable toothbrush company has been created.

 But, set out to design a solution around “Keep my teeth healthy”, and now you’re looking at a problem that people faced hundreds of years ago, they face today, and they will face hundreds of years from now.

 If you can find a way to help people keep their teeth healthy that’s more effective, less expensive, and takes less time than brushing their teeth … well, it’s safe to say you’re on to something with a larger upside than a better toothbrush.